 Once you can identify your target customers, you need to learn about them.
 Reach out to them through social media, e-mail, or subscriptions, and keep questions in mind like:

 - Why were they looking for you in the first place?

 - Do they seem enthusiastic enough to talk to others about your business?

 The feedback you will get is invaluable.
-Not only will customers appreciate someone representing a product they love making a personal connection with them, but they will also be inspired to promote your brand further.
+Not only will customers appreciate someone representing a product they love to make a personal connection with, but they will also be inspired to promote your brand further.

 Offer Channels to Conduct Influence Marketing

 To share this information, they need a platform.
 Encourage customers to praise your products on social media by sharing their comments and sending personal messages, thanking them for their business.
-With all forms of communication, have a Call to Action that encourages them to answer a question or leave a comment below, and then reply to these to further emphasize that you’re listening to them.
-When you care about your customers, they’ll be incentivized to care about you as well.
+With all forms of communication, have a Call to Action that encourages them to answer a question or leave a comment below, and then reply to these to further emphasize you’re listening to them.
+When you care about your customers, they’ll be incentivized to care about you.

-Your initial bond was built on them paying for a product or service to solve a problem, and you receiving money to provide a solution.
+Your initial bond was built on them paying for a product or service to solve a problem, and you receive money to provide a solution.
 Incentivizing takes that contract to the next level.
-In order for them to convince other people to pay you for your product or service to solve their problems, your influencer needs to receive something as a reward.
+To convince other people to pay you for your product or service to solve their problems, your influencer needs to receive something as a reward.

 Figuring out which incentives are cost-effective but highly impactful is the final aspect of your influencer marketing strategy.
 Is it through affiliate marketing, a refer a friend program, tiered incentivizing, or something else entirely?
 The best solution involves finding a bridge between what your influencers want and what you can offer them.
 When you meet in the middle, you’re on your way to conducting an excellent influencer marketing campaign.